cloudmesh-community/book/chapters/preface/contributing.md

 have found a text that you like to improve, please edit it via the Web interface and than generate a pull request.
 We will than review the request and approve or comment on it.
-To make it even easier the ebook contains cloud symbols that indicate the start of an individual page.
+To make it even easier the ebook contains cloud symbols (:cloud:) that indicate the start of a document that you can modify.
 You can simply click on it and you will be automatically redirected the the file for editing.
 As you can see it is rather simple.